Updated May 2, 2023

 In the case of MapReduce execution, a single master controls job execution on multiple slaves.
-The mappers are preferred to be placed on the same node or same rack as their input block so that it minimizes network usage.
-Also, mappers save outputs to local disk before serving them to reducers.
-This allows recovery if a reducer crashes and allows more reducers than nodes.
+MapReduce typically places mappers on the same node or rack as their input block to reduce network usage.
+Also, mappers save outputs to the local disk before serving them to reducers.
+This allows recovery if a reducer crash and allows more reducers than nodes.

-The combiner which is also known as the semi-reducer operates by accepting inputs from the Map class and passing the output key-value pairs to the Reducer class.
+The semi-reducer combiner receives inputs from the Map class and sends the resulting key-value pairs to the Reducer class.
 The main function of a combiner is to summarize map output records with the same key.
-In other words, a combiner is a local aggregation function for repeated keys produced by the same map.
+A combiner is a function that performs local aggregation on repeated keys generated by a single map.
 It works for associative functions like SUM, COUNT, and MAX.
-It decreases the size of the intermediate data as it is a summary of the aggregation of values for all the repetitive keys.
+It decreases the intermediate data size by summarizing the aggregation of values for all the repetitive keys.

-•MapReduce allows the programmer to carry out a map function followed by a reduce function, but working on how to fit your data processing into this pattern, which often requires multiple MapReduce stages, can be a challenge.
+- MapReduce allows the programmer to carry out a map function followed by a reduced function.
+However, working on how to fit your data processing into this pattern, which often requires multiple MapReduce stages, can be a challenge.

-•With Pig, the data structures are much richer, as they are multivalued and nested, and the set of transformations you can apply to the data are much more powerful.
-For example, they include joins which are not for possible in MapReduce.
+- Pig offers richer data structures that are multivalued and nested and a more powerful set of data transformations.
+For example, they include joins that are not possible in MapReduce.

-•Also, Pig is one program which turns the transformation into a series of MapReduce Jobs.
+- Also, Pig is one program that turns the transformation into a series of MapReduce Jobs.

 One prominent criticism of MapReduce is that the development cycle is very long.
-Writing the mappers and reducers, compiling and packaging the code, submitting the job and retrieving the results is time-consuming.
-Even with streaming, which removes the compile and package step, the experience is still taking a long time.
+Writing the mappers and reducers, compiling and packaging the code, submitting the job, and retrieving the results are time-consuming.
+Even with streaming, which removes the compile and package steps, the experience still takes a long time.

-This has been a guide to List Of MapReduce Interview Questions and Answers so that the candidate can crackdown these MapReduce Interview Questions easily.
+This has been a guide to the List of MapReduce Interview Questions and Answers so that the candidate can easily crack down on these questions.
 You may also look at the following articles to learn more –